mikepsinn/disease-eradication-plan/how-to/contribute-to-docs/style-guide.md

 ---
 title: style-guide
-description: How to contribute to the CureDAO documentation.
+description: How to contribute to the documentation.
 published: true
 date: 2022-08-29T16:26:37.033Z
 tags: